City School on Facebook

 The City School

-congratulates Niccole Kemani Williams '10 as a new Posse
+congratulates Niccole Kemani Williams '10 as a Posse Scholar

-Scholars as she enters Centre College in Kentucky in September
+as she enters Centre College in Kentucky in September 2013.

 Justice for Adults